If we would meet right now, would you let me know you?

 I mean, I’m interested in you as a PARENT, your current chapter of life.

-We live in an era and society that we crave for connection, but because of Fear (of rejection or misjudgment) we stop ourselves from reaching out other people.
+We live in an era and society that we crave for connection, but because of Fear (of rejection or misjudgment), we stop ourselves from reaching out to other people.

-It is understandable though, so I’m not going to chase you nor could call you, but I’m letting you know I’m genuinely here to help you.
+Don’t worry, I’m not going to chase nor cold call you.
+I’m letting you know I’m genuinely here to help you.

 From a mom to another mom

-I am a mother too, my son is beautiful two year old yet a handful one with endless energy (sometimes I think he sleeps because of habit, not because he’s really tired).
+I am a mother too, my son is beautiful two years old yet a handful one with endless energy.
+Sometimes I think he sleeps because of habit, not because he’s exhausted.

-Motherhood is a chapter of life that could mean struggle for many women, it is definitely not an easy one, but it can be very fulfilling and very special.
+Motherhood is a chapter of life that could mean a struggle for many women.
+It’s not an easy one, but it can be very fulfilling and extraordinary.

 From a very young age I knew I wanted to be a mom.